 Forget about natural lawn: to keep a lawn look nice takes a great amount of time, energy, chemicals and machinery.
 Instead, you might want to consider paving stones, a wooden floor or artificial lawn which are fine and durable alternatives.

 Design for all the senses: in urban environments where senses are often mistreated, a garden should address and calm all senses.
 Fountains add the relaxing sound of water, scanted plants (such as gardenia) provide sweet fragrance for the smell; divergent textures of hardscape will address the touch.
 For the taste, you can grow an urban vegetable garden with herbs, tomatoes, cucumbers, peas, greens, etc. This convenient option will add a fresh taste to your summer meals.

 Fire outdoors: "Fire is more about keeping people warm" says designer Scott Shrader.
-Fire is an ancestral gathering place, a source of comfort, a mesmerizing play of light.
+Fire is an ancestral gathering place, a source of comfort, a mesmerising play of light.
 With the constant constraint of limited space you would be combining style and practicality.
-For safety reasons (and particularly in urban thigh spots) it is better to consider gas-fueled designs.
+For safety reasons (and particularly in urban thigh spots) it is better to consider gas-fuelled designs.

 Eventually, when designing your garden, keep in mind that urban environments can be tricky to work in.
 In other words, you need to think well about the logistic and the budget.
 For instance, you might need specific machinery such as hole diggers or a mini shovel to conduct the construction work.